TomPace101/nanopore_diffusion/notes.md

 _ACTION_ Look up "field" in gmsh tutorials to try to resolve issue with centerline. (tutorial 10, and the manual discussion on controlling mesh size)
 _ACTION_ check for compatibility of gmsh version (eg Ruled Surface vs Surface) _ACTION_ add validation of geometric inputs

-# Parametric variations
-- a given volume fraction can be obtained for different cell and pore sizes, but we can probably just stick with the ones similar to the physical measurements
-- the length of the pore, although again we'll probably stick to physical measurements
-- the bulk space above and below the pore (far enough away to not affect results)
-- mesh refinement study, of course

 # Someday/maybe